Merchant acquirer vs payment processor: What's the difference?

 What is a merchant acquirer?

 The merchant acquirer (or, more simply, “the acquirer”) is a financial entity that manages merchant accounts, sends payment requests on behalf of merchants, and settles payments.
 It is through a merchant acquirer that a business can process credit and debit card payments.
 It is often – but not always – a bank in the traditional sense.
-However, it may be a more generalized payment services provider (PSP) which has a merchant acquiring license.
+However, it may be a more generalized payment service provider (PSP) which has a merchant acquiring license.

 Put simply, the merchant acquirer is the nexus for your incoming and outgoing business funds.